 To the extent that resources are not yet available from TEA or the commissioner of education, districts shall implement the policies and trainings with existing or publicly available resources.
 The district may also work in conjunction with a community organization to provide the training at no cost to the district.

 Education Code 38.0041(c)–(f); 19 TAC 61.1051(d)

-A district's efforts to increase awareness and implementation of trauma-informed care must include training to new and existing employees.
+A district's efforts to increase awareness and implementation of trauma-informed care must include training to new and existing employees in accordance with the district's professional development policy.
 [See BQ, FFBA] Education Code 38.036(c)

 Each principal or other appropriate administrator who oversees student discipline shall, at least once every three school years, attend professional development training regarding Education Code Chapter 37, Subchapter G. The professional development shall include training relating to the distinction between a discipline management technique used at the principal's discretion under Education Code 37.002(a) and the discretionary authority of a teacher to remove a disruptive student under Education Code 37.002(b) [see FOA].